mojzu/sso/manual/book-src/introduction.md

 - Users can authenticate to a service using a unique email address and password.
 - A successful login produces time-limited, revokable access and refresh tokens which can be used to authenticate user requests and to produce new tokens.
 - User passwords can be reset via email.
-- User password is required to update email address or password, if updated an email will be sent to the user with a revokation link in case of compromised access.
+- User password is required to update email address or password, if updated an email is sent to the user with a revokation link in case of compromised access.
 - Passwords are stored as `bcrypt` hashes.
 - Password strength is checked by `zxcvbn`.
 - Password leaks are checked by `haveibeenpwned.com`.